Prang History, Family Crest & Coats of Arms

 Migration of the Prang family to Ireland

 Some of the Prang family moved to Ireland, but this topic is not covered in this excerpt.

-Another 70 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The Boernician-Scottish people who came to North America were often nearly penniless when they arrived, and brought very few personal effects with them.
 Much Scottish heritage was lost in the process, and it is only this century that highland games, Clan societies, and other patriotic Scottish organizations have helped the ancestors of Scots to rediscover their national legacy.
 Prangs were some of the first of the immigrants to arrive in North America:

 Prang Settlers in United States in the 18th Century

 - Herman Prang, who landed in New York in 1709

 Contemporary Notables of the name Prang (post 1700) +

 - Jeffrey Prang, American Democrat politician, Alternate Delegate to Democratic National Convention from California, 2000

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, November 13) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html